“The tragedy of modern man is not that he knows less and less about the meaning of his own life, but that it bothers him less and less.” —Václav Havel

 The most effective approach to refining our character involves reviving and amplifying existing qualities, not trying to develop something that didn’t exist before.
 We can also learn to downplay (though not totally eliminate) facets we don’t value, or re-channel their impact into more constructive endeavors.
 What we can’t do is fashion character features that were never there or destroy the ones we don’t like.

 The true nature of who we are has always shaped our lives, regardless of how muted or cloaked that influence might have become.
-Rediscovering our character is an act of liberation, not acquisition…exploring, accepting, and leveraging not only what is already within us but recognizing it as the greatest asset we have as change practitioners.
+Rediscovering our character is an act of liberation, not acquisition.
+Cultivating character is about exploring, accepting, and leveraging not only what is already within us but recognizing it as the greatest asset we have as change practitioners.

 Simply stated, when it comes to character, you have to play the hand you were dealt.
 That said, it’s not a static phenomenon.
 Character evolves and grows stronger (for better or worse) on an ongoing basis: